Preparation for Education and Training

 An essential component of the part time Intermediate Certificate is a teaching placement where you are preparing and teaching lessons to learners aged 16+.
 You need 75 hours of teaching for the intermediate certificate and 30 hours for the introductory certificate.
 In cases where the quality, quantity or breadth of the teaching is not sufficient to meet the requirements of the programme, you may need to carry out some additional teaching.
 You may be able to complete part of your placement with 14-16 year olds.
 You will need to attend your placement for several hours a week.
 This will include experience of the other aspects of a teacher’s role as well as actual teaching.

 If you are not already working as a paid teacher/lecturer (in-service), you will need to find your own suitable placement, which will be checked by your college.
 In some cases, colleges may be able to assist with finding placements but this cannot be guaranteed.

-Once you have completed the Introductory or Intermediate Certificate, you may wish to progress to a full teaching qualification, either the Cert Ed or the PGCE.
+Once you have completed the Introductory Certificate, you may wish to progress to a full teaching qualification, either the Cert Ed or the PGCE.
 These lead to a full teaching qualification for the Further Education and Skills sector.
-Once you are fully qualified as a teacher you can apply for QTLS (Qualified Teacher Learning and Skills) status, through the Education and Training Foundation.
+Once you are qualified as a teacher you can apply for QTLS (Qualified Teacher Learning and Skills) status, through the Society for Education and Training.